rouzbeh-afrasiabi/BertFineTuning/background/README.md

 # BertFineTuning
 ## Project Overview
-This project aims to utilize the BERT (Bidirectional Encoder Representations from Transformers)
+This project aims to fine-tune BERT (Bidirectional Encoder Representations from Transformers) which was proposed in October 2018 by Google for duplpicate detection using Quora Question Pairs dataset.